 - Your sitter might have moved nearer or farther.

 - The fleeting expression you were looking for may have vanished.

-- You’ve introduced some possible camera shake.
+- You’ve introduced some camera shake.

-It’s really not very satisfactory.
-Another thing you can do is to try using one of your off-centre focusing points.
+It’s really not satisfactory.
+Another thing you can do is to try using one of your off-center focusing points.
 It’s just possible that the eye will be exactly where you want it but if not, you’ll still have to move.
 I think you’ve got a couple of other options depending on your equipment.

 One solution works well if you’ve got plenty of megapixels.
 It’s a tip from the old days of medium format photography, which is to stand well back so that there’s plenty of empty space around your picture.
 Use your autofocus directly on the nearest eye and take the picture.
 Your picture will be badly composed, but later on you can crop the photo exactly the way you want in the computer.
-Using a 21 megapixel camera like my Canon 5D Mk 11, you’ll still have 10-15 megapixels to play with which is enough for a great personal portrait.
+Using a 21 megapixel camera like my Canon 5D Mk II, you’ll still have 10–15 megapixels to play with which is enough for a great personal portrait.
 An added bonus is that you can crop your picture several different ways.

-The next tip may seem a bit bizarre—switch your autofocus off and focus manually.
+The next tip may seem a bit bizarre.
+Switch your autofocus off and focus manually.
 Yes, I said manually.
 If you have a wide aperture lens and a good bright viewfinder that is properly corrected for your eyesight, you might be able to focus fairly well, and your composition problems will be solved.

 Now let’s have a look at close-up or macro photography.
 It’s easy to get stressed out with technique here, but many of us love to take pictures of flowers and butterflies and so on.